This book is another new level, usually my notes are only just few words but this is all meat...

 The key is getting their attention and giving them a reason to promote.

 If your prospect is aware of your product and has realized it can satisfy his desire, your headline starts with the product.
 If he is not aware of your product, but only of the desire itself, your headline starts with the desire.
-If he is not yet aware of what he really seeks, but is concerned with the general problem, your headline starts with the problem and crystallizes it into a specific need.
+If he is not yet aware of what he really seeks but is concerned with the general problem, your headline starts with the problem and crystallizes it into a specific need.

 Prospects are at different stages in their awareness of the problem, solution, and product based on the temperature of the traffic.

-The difference in talking to hot, warm, and cold traffic is the language that you use.
+The difference between talking to hot, warm, and cold traffic is the language that you use.
 “Funnels” don’t make sense to the masses, so I have to change my language to “money-making website” to match what they would understand.

 They know they have pain in the three core desires that you serve (health, wealth, or relationships), but they haven’t started moving toward a solution yet.
 These people can become your dream customers, but right now they are only problem aware.
 They are unhappy because they know there is a problem, but they’re not yet aware of the solutions that are possible and they’re definitely not aware of any products that will solve their problems.
 They only know what the problem is and the results they want.